Therapy for OCD

 • Keeping the baby away from other people for fear they might contaminate the baby

-• Rigidly sticking to a baby schedule in
+• Rigidly sticking to a baby schedule to the point of disruption of relationships and other life activities

 • Avoiding being alone with the baby or caring for the baby